foursquare/public-model-resources/snap2place/README.md

 {"lat":21.28572198562324,"lng":-157.83898310735822}
 ```

+Although no data pre-processing is required, batch transform jobs may see better performance if the inputs are sorted geographically (such that subsequent records are located close to each other).
+Also note that this model is pre-trained, so no training inputs or training process is required.

 ## Output data
 MIME Content Type: `application/json`
-For both real-time endpoint and batch transform job, the
-outputs are the same.
+For both real-time endpoint and batch transform job, the outputs are the same.

 Sample Output:
-The corresponding output are json objects containing an array of VenueIDs and the probability that it is that VenueID.
+The corresponding outputs are JSON objects containing an array of FSQ Place IDs and the probability that a device at that location is at that VenueID.
 In batch transform, it will output to a file filled with these json objects.

 ```json
 {